rohan843/cybersecurity-notes/README.md

 **Integrity**: Data is correct, authentic and reliable.
 For e.g., encryption to protect data from tampering.

 **Availability**: Data is available to those who are authorized to access it.

+If we work for an organization that has large amounts of private data like a bank, the principle of confidentiality is essential because the bank must keep people's personal and financial information safe.
+The principle of integrity is also a priority.
+For example, if a person's spending habits or purchasing locations change dramatically, the bank will likely disable access to the account until they can verify that the account owner, not a threat actor, is actually the one making purchases.
+The availability principle is also critical.
+Banks put a lot of effort into making sure that people can access their account information easily on the web.
+And to make sure that information is protected from threat actors, banks use a validation process to help minimize damage if they suspect that customer accounts have been compromised.